gvwilson/sensibleadventures/bookster/bookster.md

 "*La*, truly?"
 Razi repeated softly.

-"Truly.
-None of this matters any more."
+"Truly."
 Lieutenant Jaromir waved a hand to take in Starboard Town, the mountain, and possibly the whole world.
+"Whatever name these people gave it is now in the past, and that past has ended."

 Whatever reply bookster might have given was cut off by a sharp three-tone whistle.
 The small knot of soldiers behind Lieutenant